If you file fetal death records with the state, be aware that the process will change at the beginning of next month.

 A death certificate must be filed within five days for every fetus that weighs at least 350 grams, or is at least 20 weeks of gestation if the weight is unknown, officials with the Texas Department of State Health Services (DSHS) said.

-To help physicians prepare for the transition, the DSHS Vital Statistics Section will host two physician-only webinars from 6:30 to 7:30 pm July 16 and July 30.
+To help physicians prepare for the transition, the DSHS Vital Statistics Section will host a physician-only webinar from 6:30 to 7:30 pm July 30.

 DSHS is also hosting a series of webinars throughout July for everyone involved in the death certificate process.